-Major in Business Administration, with a Specialized Program of
+Major in Business Administration with a Specialized Program of Study in Criminal Justice Management (B.A.)

-Study in Equine Business Management (B.A.)
+Major in Business Administration, with a Specialized Program of Study in Equine Business Management (B.A.)

-Major in Business Administration with a

-Specialized Program of Study in

-Therapeutic Horsemanship (B. A.)

-Major in Business Administration with a

-Specialized Program of Study in Sports
+Major in Business Administration with a Specialized Program of Study in Sports Management (B.A.)
+Major in Business Administration with a Specialized Program of Study in Therapeutic Horsemanship (B. A.)

-Management (B.A.)